AAR (After Action Review)

 4. Reducing Risk and Institutionalizing Knowledge

+IV.
 A Step-by-Step Guide to Conducting an Effective AAR

 Phase I: Planning and Preparation

-Phase II: Implementation (Meeting Structure)
+Phase II: Implementation (The Meeting Structure)

 Phase III: Follow-Up